 If that’s not possible, use these tips to fight the urge to smoke when you’re around alcohol and cigarettes:

-- Stick to one or two drinks, or drink water between drinks.
-Too much alcohol can weaken your plan to quit smoking and make you more like to slip up.
+Stick to one or two drinks, or drink water between drinks.
+Too much alcohol can weaken your plan to stop smoking and make you more like to slip up.

 Be wary of the “just one” thought.
 It usually leads to full-time smoking again and non-smokers don’t need “just one” anyway.

 Each time you resist a craving you’re helping your mind to break the link between that activity – such as drinking and smoking.
 You’re teaching yourself to be a non-smoker, one day and one habit at a time.Request a callback

 You can help us improve by letting us know when you think we could do better and when we got it right.
 To help us improve, please go to Complaints, Compliments and Feedback page.